-Prices from NZ$3750 per person for 4 travellers sharing a luxury vehicle and hosted by professional driver-guide, inclusive 4*base apartment-style stay in twin share (shared bathroom) and all above listed activities. (conditions apply) Please note all prices listed are approximations and subject to current rate of exchange adjustments.
+Prices from NZ 3190 per person for 6 travellers, or NZ$3750 per person for 4 travellers (contact us for pricing for 1-3 travellers) sharing a luxury vehicle and hosted by professional driver-guide, inclusive 4*base apartment-style stay in twin share (shared bathroom) and all above listed activities. (conditions apply) Please note all prices listed are approximations and subject to current rate of exchange adjustments.
 We are specialized in custom made tours for the desiring traveller.
 Each tour package will be tailored to your specific needs.
 Individual choices of accommodation style and the amount of activities you anticipate in will reflect on the general overall cost of the tour.
 Please make an enquiry.

 Day 1: Auckland arrival (airport transport, day at your own leisure and to explore the city of sails)